-Stockholders may expressly abstain from voting on Proposals 2, 3, 4 and 5 by so indicating on the proxy.
-Abstentions are counted as present in the tabulation of votes on Proposals 2, 3, 4 and 5.
-Since Proposals 2, 3, 4 and 5 require the affirmative approval of a majority of the shares of common stock present in person or represented by proxy at the meeting and entitled to vote (assuming a quorum is present at the meeting), abstentions will have the effect of a negative vote while broker non-votes will have no effect.
+Stockholders may expressly abstain from voting on Proposals 2, 3, 4, 5 and 6 by so indicating on the proxy.
+Abstentions are counted as present in the tabulation of votes on Proposals 2, 3, 4, 5 and 6.
+Since Proposals 2 and 3 require the affirmative approval of a majority of the shares of common stock outstanding and entitled to vote (assuming a quorum is present at the meeting), abstentions, as well as broker non-votes, will have the effect of a negative vote.
+Since Proposals 4, 5 and 6 require the affirmative approval of a majority of the shares of common stock present in person or represented by proxy at the meeting and entitled to vote (assuming a quorum is present at the meeting), abstentions will have the effect of a negative vote while broker non-votes will have no effect.